hannutt/FlaskApi/README.md

 ACCESS THE DATABASE using API endpoint

-using api/db/<name> where the parameter <name> is the name of the database.
+using api/db/<name>/<column> where the parameter <name> is the name of the desired database and col is the name of the desired collection.
 This will display all the database information on the screen.
-A Python function counts the number of database fields and uses it in a for loop.
-This is how all fields and field information are displayed.

-Various API calls like search or delete by id, name, etc. are also available,
+Various API calls like search or delete by id, name, etc. are also available.